1231635-Amorim/UrbanParkitekts/docs/sprintA/us001/Readme.md

-# US 002 -  As an HRM, I want to register a job that a collaborator need to have.
+# US 001 -  As a Human Resources Manager (HRM), I want to register skills that a collaborator may have.

 [Requirements Engineering](01.requirements-engineering/Readme.md)